-If you are a creative, people oriented person, marketing is a good major to use those talents and abilities.
-Biblically based marketing starts with a proper focus on the customer (as an image bearer of God who brings their needs to us to be met.)
-We don't see them only as consumers of goods but the B.A. in Marketing combines intermediate language study with the study of marketing while the B.S. in Marketing requires an additional course in mathematics or statistics in preparation for graduate school.
+If you are a creative, people-oriented person, marketing is a good major to use those talents and abilities.
+Biblically based marketing starts with a proper focus on the customer as an image bearer of God, who brings their needs to us to be met not simply as consumers of goods.
+The B.A. in Marketing combines language study with the study of marketing, while the B.S. in Marketing requires an additional course in mathematics or statistics in preparation for graduate school.

 Examples of courses in this major:

-This course examines the approach to developing advertising/promotion strategy; the theory and practices of advertising and promotion; the use of advertising as a creative process; evaluation of the effectiveness of advertising; and the role of advertising and promotion in our society.
-Emphasis is placed on the relationship advertising has within the overall marketing programs, as well as promotion mix, decision tools, and ethical consideration.
+This course examines the approach to developing advertising/promotion strategy, the theory and practices of advertising and promotion, the use of advertising as a creative process, evaluation of the effectiveness of advertising, and the role of advertising and promotion in our society.
+Emphasis is placed on the relationship advertising has within the overall marketing programs as well as promotion mix, decision tools and ethical considerations.